What is a Liqueur?

 Cooking with Liqueurs

+The experimentation doesn’t end with drinks; many culinary enthusiasts use liqueurs to enhance both savoury and sweet dishes.
 As with cocktails, liqueurs offer a syrupiness depth to many recipes.
 Think sweet sticky sloe gin sauce for lamb, blood orange chocolate truffles or strawberry liqueur coulis drizzled over a panna cotta.